MongoEngine/mongoengine/docs/guide/defining-documents.rst

 The :class:`User` object is automatically turned into a reference behind the scenes, and dereferenced when the :class:`Page` object is retrieved.

-To add a :class:`~mongoengine.ReferenceField` that references the document being defined, use the string ``'self'`` in place of the document class as the argument to :class:`~mongoengine.ReferenceField`'s constructor.
+To add a :class:`~mongoengine.fields.ReferenceField` that references the document being defined, use the string ``'self'`` in place of the document class as the argument to :class:`~mongoengine.fields.ReferenceField`'s constructor.
 To reference a document that has not yet been defined, use the name of the undefined document as the constructor's argument::